singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 When we think of searching algorithms, we generally think of binary search.
 Indeed, this is a very useful algorithm to study.

 In binary search, we look for an element x in a sorted array by first comparing x to the midpoint of the array.
 If x is less than the midpoint, then we search the left half of the array.
 If x is greater than the midpoint, then we search the right half of the array.
 We then repeat this process, treating the left and right halves as subarrays.
 Again, we compare x to the midpoint of this subarray and then search either its left or right side.
-We repeat this process until we either find x or the subarray has size O.
+We repeat this process until we either find x or the subarray has size 0.

 Note that although the concept is fairly simple, getting all the details right is far more difficult than you might think.
 As you study the code below, pay attention to the plus ones and minus ones.